mkimberlin/sencha-touch-experiments/README.md

         }
     });

+The application above creates a number of tabs inside of a Tab panel including some simple text, a map and a basic form.
+Here is one of the simple tab definitions:

+    {
+        title: 'Yoda',
+        html: 'Do or do not.
+There is no try.',
+        cls: 'card1'
+    }

+This produces a tab like this:

+![A simple tab panel containing a quote from Yoda][img3]

+Here is a map tab that automatically requests the current location and centers on it:

+    {
+        xtype: 'map',
+        title: 'Map',
+        getLocation: true
+    }

+![A simple tab panel containing a quote from Yoda][img4]

+The form panel makes use of a number of other components:

+    {
+        xtype: 'form',
+        title: 'Form',
+        items: [{
+            xtype: 'textfield',
+            name : 'first',
+            label: 'First name'
+        }, {
+            xtype: 'textfield',
+            name : 'last',
+            label: 'Last name'
+        }, {
+            xtype: 'numberfield',
+            name : 'age',
+            label: 'Age'
+        }, {
+            xtype: 'urlfield',
+            name : 'url',
+            label: 'Website'
+        },{
+            xtype: 'slider',
+            name: 'slide',
+            label: 'Whee!'
+        }]
+	}

+![A form containing a few example field components][img5]

 As you can see, the declarative method of component definition is relatively concise and allows us to avoid unnecessary object construction code where possible, leaving it to the framework to manage the lifecycle of those objects.
-To determine the xtype to use for a particular class of component, reference the [Sencha Touch API Documentation](http://dev.sencha.com/deploy/touch/docs/) for that class.
+To determine the xtype to use for a particular class of component, reference the [Sencha Touch API Documentation][4] for that class.
 Here is an (incomplete) list of some of the more common component xtypes:

     xtype            Class
     -------------    ------------------